ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/side-bar/index.md

 ## Providing Parameters to Tool Panels

-Parameters are passed to tool panels via the `componentParams` object.
+Parameters are passed to tool panels via the `toolPanelParams` object.
 For example, the following code snippet sets `suppressRowGroups: true` and `suppressValues: true` for the [columns tool panel](/tool-panel-columns/).

 <snippet>
 const gridOptions = {